microconfig/microconfig-quickstart/features.md

 Sometimes static values are not enough, and you want to do a `+1` or `base64`.
 Some values even are more readable as expressions.

 ### Solution
-Microconfig has `#{expression+language}` to dynamically generate your values.
+Microconfig has `#{'expression' + 'language'}` to dynamically generate your values.
 It supports math operations and much more.

 `payment-frontend`
 ```yaml